Exporting chilli peppers to Europe

 - Read more about MRLs at the EU Export Helpdesk.
-Check with your buyers whether they have additional requirements for MRLs and pesticide use.
+Check with your buyers if they have additional requirements on MRLs and pesticide use.

 Chilli peppers can be divided into three classes according to quality: Extra Class, Class I and Class II.
 Information on the quality requirements for each class can be found in the:

-- Codex Alimentarius standard for chilli peppers (the “food code” of WHO and FAO);
+- Codex Alimentarius standard for chilli peppers (‘food code’ of WHO and FAO)

 - UNECE Marketing Standard on Chilli Peppers.

 The General Marketing Standards of Regulation (EC) No. 543/2011 apply.
 Chilli peppers should be intact, clean and sound, and practically free of pests, damage, abnormal external moisture and internal browning, in addition to being able to withstand transport and handling.